Last Updated: October 10, 2024

 The University of Massachusetts – Boston was founded in 1964, created as a state college when there were very few other state colleges in the area.
 Today, the university has a massive enrollment of more than 16,000 students, yet still maintains a small university feel in the heart of the Boston area.

 The Master of Science in Gerontology Research Policy, housed within the McCormack Graduate School of Policy and Global Studies, combines social science theory with formal research techniques to help learners gain an understanding and in-depth knowledge of how integral aging policies are created, enforced, and adapted.
 Requiring 36 credit hours of study, this program can be completed on a full- or part-time basis.
-Sample courses include Statistical Methods in the Analysis of Social Problems and Race and Culture.

 Virginia Commonwealth University